prat-bane/LLM-MapReduce/README.md

 ## Overview

 The goal of this project is to create a **Large Language Model (LLM) Encoder** using parallel distributed computations on **AWS Elastic MapReduce (EMR)**.
 This project involves training an LLM encoder by processing large datasets efficiently in a distributed environment.

+## Setup

+### Prerequisites

+- Scala (version 2.13.12)
+- Apache Hadoop (version 3.3.4)
+- SBT (Scala Build Tool, version 1.10.1)
+- Java JDK (version 1.8 )

 ## Project Workflow